dfirfpi/lsadecryptxp/README.rst

 There is no support provided with this software.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+For any bug or enhancement please use this site facilities.